SchierleLukas/big-data-engineering/README.md

 - **Local Simulation**: All services run as containers on one host, not truly distributed
 - **Data Persistence**: Data is not persisted between container restarts:
     - Kafka messages are lost when brokers restart
     - MariaDB data is volatile unless volumes are configured
     - Grafana dashboards reset on container recreation
 - **Development Purpose**: This setup is intended for development and testing, not production use
+- **Security Note**: The passwords for MariaDB and Grafana are set to insecure default passwords.
+Ensure to change them if used beyond local development.

 ## License